New York State Route 199: Route 9W to Red Hook

 The western terminus of Route 199 is the northern terminus of U.S. Route 209 in Ulster County.
-When the expressway section of the latter road reaches the cloverleaf interchange with US 9W, in the town of Ulster, between Kingston and Lake Katrine, it assumes the 199 designation as it continues eastward through woodlands.
+When the four-lane freeway section of the latter road reaches the cloverleaf interchange with US 9W, in the town of Ulster, between Kingston and Lake Katrine, it assumes the 199 designation as it continues eastward through woodlands.
 Veering slightly northward, it has another interchange with State Route 32 after a mile (1.6 km), with the eastbound lanes reaching the toll gantry for the Kingston–Rhinecliff Bridge 0.4 mi further on.

-West of the toll gantry, the expressway ends as the road narrows to two lanes to cross the 1.5 mi bridge, on an east-southeast heading.
+West of the toll gantry, the highway becomes a two-lane freeway before crossing the 1.5 mi bridge, on an east-southeast heading.
 On the east bank, now in the Dutchess County town of Rhinebeck, it remains two lanes as it traverses wooded areas, part of the Hudson River Historic District, a National Historic Landmark.
-The road returns to a due-east course shortly after the crossing; it has its first traffic light at the intersection with River Road (also County Route 103).
+The road returns to a due-east course shortly after the crossing; it becomes a two-lane expressway and has its first traffic light at the intersection with River Road (also County Route 103).

 At 0.6 mi past that intersection, the highway reaches another traffic light at State Route 9G.
 It joins that highway northbound, immediately entering the town of Red Hook, for a two-mile (3.2 km) stretch through woodlands, first heading northwest then due north.
 The two lanes widen to four on either side of the Rokeby Road intersection.

 The 9G concurrency ends a mile to the north, where the roadway reaches another traffic light after a bend northeast.
 Here NY 199 turns east, going over a slight rise and then trending slightly southward towards the village of Red Hook.
 At the village line, a mile east of NY 9G, it passes Red Hook High School, the historic Maizefield estate, and the middle school, becoming West Market Street.
 At the center of town, another traffic light marks the intersection with U.S. Route 9.